 oil pressure sender

 Refer to the diagram below.
 In short, there are several adapters, hose

 ends, and hoses that need to be connected together.
+Reference all the hose and adapter connection type and numbers.
 These parts will be

 connecting the new oil filter mount and the engine adapter itself: